-Introduction Other information on the Fund Investing through administration and custodial services 3 3 Other information on the parties involved Manager Investment Manager Supervisor Custodian Administration Manager Other Manager and Supervisor's Indemnity 3 4 4 4 5 Material Contracts Disclosure of Interests Antipodes Partners Limited Management of conflicts of interest 6 Explanation of Key Terms Making an application Issue price 6 Charges Buy/sell spreads Annual fund charges Manager's termination fees Other charges Supervisor's other fees Initial service fee Variation to fees Additional Explanation of Performance Fees Worked Example - Performance Fee calculation 7 7 7 8 8 8 8 8 Distributions Amendments to the Governing Document Altering your investment 9 Redemption of units Minimum redemption amounts Redemption price Deferral of redemptions Suspension of redemptions Tax on redemptions Right to sell units 10 10 10 10 11 Termination of a Fund 11 Taxation Portfolio Investment Entity Withholding tax - Underlying Funds Tax Deductibility of Fees in Underlying Funds Foreign residents General 11 11 12 12 Short Selling Other Risks How risks can affect an investment Insolvency or winding up 14 More information about market indices 15 No guarantee 15
+Introduction 3

+Other information on the Fundlnvesting through administration and custodial services

+Other information on the parties involved 3

+Supervisor 4 4

+Other Manager and Supervisor's Indemnity 5 5

+Material Contracts

+Disclosure of Interests 6

+Explanation of Key Terms 6

+Charges Buy/sell spreads Annual fund charges 7 7

+Manager's termination fees Other charges Supervisor's other fees Initial service fee 7 8

+Variation to feesAdditional Explanation of Performance Fees 8 8

+Distributions 9 9

+Redemption of units .
+10 .
+10 .
+10

+Suspension of redemptions Tax on redemptions Right to sell units .
+11 .
+11

+Termination of a Fund

+Taxation Portfolio Investment Entity Withholding tax - Underlying Funds Tax Deductibilty of Fees in Underlying Funds Foreign residents General .
+11 .
+11 .
+12 .
+12

+Short Selling

+Other Risks How risks can affect an investment .
+13 .
+14

+More information about market indices .
+15

+No quarantee 15